PlayingWithProjections/PlayingWithProjections.github.io/content/challenge/find_most_popular_quizzes.md

 draft: false
 ---

 The most popular quiz is the quiz that has most played games.
-We are looking for the top 10 of the most popular quizzes per month.
-The answer must contain the name and the id of the quiz.
+What are the name and id of the 10 most popular quizzes?

 ### Domain question

 What does the most played quizzes really mean? (see Spoilers)

 ## Bonus question

-Also provide the total most popular quiz (when you have the time)

-### Tip

-Try to use your projection from the first part of the challenge, rather than implement a new projection.
+(This is a bonus question, so feel free to skip it if you want to go one to a different question.)

+Can you also provide us with a top 10 of the most popular quizzes per month.
+How much work do you have to change your projection to give this answer.

 ## Answer